-It’s a thought that many of us have had—what if, instead of spending $5 on that daily Starbucks coffee, we had invested that money in Starbucks stock?
-The results might shock you.
-Over the last decade, Starbucks has seen phenomenal growth, and those small daily investments could have compounded into significant returns.
+It’s a thought many of us have had—what if, instead of spending $5 on that daily Starbucks coffee, we had invested that money in Starbucks stock?
+The results might surprise you.
+Over the last decade, Starbucks has seen phenomenal growth, and those small daily investments could compound into significant returns.

 Let’s break it down.
-Spending $5 on coffee every day for a year adds up to about $1,825.
+Spending $5 on coffee every day for a year totals $1,825.
 Now imagine if, instead of buying coffee, you had invested that same amount in Starbucks stock each year.
 From 2010 to 2020, Starbucks’ stock rose by nearly 500%.
-If you had invested $5 a day in Starbucks stock starting in 2010, today, you could be sitting on a small fortune.
+If you had consistently invested $5 a day in Starbucks stock starting in 2010, today, you might have achieved substantial returns.

 The Power of Compounding